bertiebertolo/Auto_BLASTp/README.md

      | Ato (atonal)    | 12345   |
      | Ato (atonal)    | 123456  |

-   - In some cases the gene name can be used for Gene ID (especially for Drosophila Melongaster), but we recommend using the Gene  ID from the NCBI database to avoid erros
+   - In some cases the gene name can be used for Gene ID (especially for Drosophila Melongaster), but we recommend using the Gene  ID from the NCBI database to avoid errors.
    -  Ensure the sheet name in the Excel file is set correctly.
 In this example, the sheet name is `Gene_names_ids`.
 If you use a different sheet name, update the code accordingly.

 2. **Organize Input Files**: